 Basically, regardless of how you use (or don’t use) your cover, we don’t charge you differently based on your health status or age.

-What we're doing to keep your premium increase to a minimum
+What is Westfund doing to keep premium increases to a minimum?

 Review your policy in Members Online or the Westfund app